Configure form rules

 Visibility

-Visibility determines what happens to the target element when the rule conditions evaluate to true:
+Visibility determines what happens to the target element (form field or step) when the rule conditions evaluate to true:

-- Show – The element is visible to the visitor.
+- Show – The element (form field or step) is visible to the visitor.

-- Hide – The element is hidden from the visitor.
+- Hide – The element (form field or step) is hidden from the visitor.

-The Element is the form field whose value the rule evaluates.
+The Field is the form field whose value the rule evaluates.
 Condition elements support fields that accept input values, such as:

 - Text field